nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/lib_zigbee_signal_handler.rst

 Minimal zboss_signal_handler implementation
 *******************************************

-This function can be called in the application's :cpp:func:`zboss_signal_handler()` to simplify the implementation.
+This function can be called in the application's :c:func:`zboss_signal_handler` to simplify the implementation.
 In such case, this minimal implementation includes only a call to the default signal handler: